 Mingus Mapps, the former executive director of Historic Parkrose is challenging Chloe Eudaly for position 4 on Portland City Council in this month’s election.
 As a former board member of Historic Parkrose, I have a good friendship with Mingus and a lot of faith in his integrity and care for people.
 The Oregonian also endorsed him this week!
+Gateway Area Business Association also did a video interview with him!
 Check out the Local Politics section of this blog for more city council interviews.

 Here’s our chat.